 We hope that your reading of this article has not caused too much undue emotional stress to you.
 If it has, we wish you a speedy recovery and hope that you will thereafter take some time to properly do up a will or even set up a trust and prevent more of such sad tales from possibly taking place in future.
 Your children’s lives and future are indeed in your hands today.

-This is an original article written by Providend’s Editorial Team.
+This is an original article written by James Huan, Former Head of Legal and Compliance, and Ernest Low, Former Head of Fund Analytics at Providend, Singapore’s Fee-only Retirement Financial Adviser.
 The edited version has been published in The Business Times on 28th June 2006.